 OK, but how does this look?

-Click Turn on to enable the landing page.
+Click Turn on to enable the landing page from any existing Bot Playbook you have.

 For a more exhaustive doc on Conversational Landing Pages using the features and customization listed in the image below, check out this article!